I have quite a bit of experience in software engineering.

 At the core of software engineering, I like to focus on defining what correct behavior is, on creating clear concepts, on code readability and quality, on testing, and on maintainability.
+Balanced against business needs, if applicable: at D2iQ (formerly Mesosphere) we have shipped it big times!

-I constantly learn and like to discover new things!
+I constantly learn and like to discover new things.

 Open source software projects that I created and maintain: